microcosm-cc/bluemonday/README.md

 Although it's possible to handle inline CSS using `AllowAttrs` with a `Matching` rule, writing a single monolithic regular expression to safely process all inline CSS which you wish to allow is not a trivial task.
 Instead of attempting to do so, you can whitelist the `style` attribute on whichever element(s) you desire and use style policies to control and sanitize inline styles.

-As noted above for HTML attributes, it's **always** recommended that you use either `Matching` (with a suitable regular expression) or `MatchingEnum` to ensure that the value is safe.
+It is suggested that you use `Matching` (with a suitable regular expression) `MatchingEnum`, or `MatchingHandler` to ensure each style matches your needs, but default handlers are supplied for most widely used styles.

 Similar to attributes, you can allow specific CSS properties to be set inline:
 ```go